-65 year old male presented with non healing ulcer over the pinna of right ear for 5 months.
-A biopsy from the lesion was done and following is the report.
+A 65-year-old male presented with a nonhealing ulcer over the pinna of the right ear for 5 months.
+A biopsy from the lesion was done and the following is the report.

 - Carcinoma with basaloid features and pigmentation – biopsy right pinna.

 - Immunostaining: P63 – diffuse strong positivity.
 P40 – diffuse moderate positivity.
 BerEP4 – negative.